microsoft/vscode-dev-containers/containers/bazel/README.md

 }
 ```

-Optionally, you can validate the SHA256 checksum for `bazel-installer.sh` by adding it to the `BAZELISK_DOWNLOAD_SHA` argument:
+Optionally, you can validate the SHA256 checksum for `bazelisk` executable by adding it to the `BAZELISK_DOWNLOAD_SHA` argument:

 ```json
 "args": {